INDIVIDUAL HERBS

 5. Dry-fried Chao Chi Shao reduces its cooling properties and is used for Blood Stasis without Heat.

-6. Wine-fried Jiu Chi Shao more strongly invigorates Blood.
+6. Wine-fried Jiu Chi Shao more strongly invigorates the Blood.

 7. Vinegar-fried Cu Chi Shao enables the herb to directly enter the Liver channel to strongly dispel Stasis and stop pain.